Friday, 29 June 2018

 I felt a bit like Heathcliff out on the moors.

-These old red phone boxes are dotted over the wee islands - no longer a phone service but they are being used to house defibrillators.
+Old red telephone boxes no longer with a phone service are used to house defibrillators.
 Great idea eh!

 The island was thick with wild Angelica.
-The flowers are pretty.
-It’s part of the carrot family and similar to cow parsley
+The flowers are pretty

-Och Aye!
-You can’t have a Scottish scene without thistles - there’s about 20 varieties Not sure what these are but I rather like them in bud stage.
+You can’t have a Scottish scene without thistles and there’s about 20 varieties.
+This is at the bud stage.

 The first bunch of sheep penned for shearing.
-Each islander had an allocation of a certain number of sheep but they look out for each other’s
+They check and shear their own but look out for each other’s

 This man was pulling the wool off.
 Looked easy.